 Written and Photographed by Rebecca Peters-Golden

 Rebecca, a graduate student in literature at Indiana University, is also a compulsive baker who has been known to make three-layer chocolate cakes out of boredom, so we’re happy to make the most out of her vast talents with this series.

 While visiting my sister in Philadelphia this past December, I was bemoaning the grayness of winter and wishing for more fun in my life.
-Always eager to make me

 Projects ranged from the artistic (some genius painted a picture of a Buffy character every day) to the happenstance, and everything in between.
 But what would I do that would be truly fun?!

 But also, I wanted to remind myself of the pleasure I take in reading by removing it from the realm of the purely academic and placing it in the realm of . . . well . . . fun.

 For my first good food story, then, here is Truman Capote’s combination of literature and food: a scene from In Cold Blood, Capote’s non-fiction novel that tells the story of the 1959 Clutter murder in Holcomb, Kansas.

 “Nancy and her protégée, Jolene Katz, were . . . satisfied with their morning’s work; indeed, the latter, a thin thirteen-year-old, was agog with pride.
 For the longest while she stared at the blue-ribbon winner, the oven-hot cherries simmering under the crisp lattice crust, and then she was really overcome, and hugging Nancy, asked, ‘Honest, did I really make it myself?’
 Nancy laughed, returned the embrace, and assured her that she had—with a little help. . . .
 Jolene cut a piece of pie.
 ‘Boy!’ she said, wolfing it down.
 ‘I’m going to make one of these every day seven days a week’ ” (24-25).

-- 2 1/4 cups all-purpose flour
+- 3 cups (360 grams) all-purpose flour

-- 1 teaspoon salt
+- 1 teaspoon kosher salt

-- 1 teaspoon sugar
+- 1 teaspoon granulated sugar

-- 2 sticks unsalted butter
+- 2 sticks (16 tablespoons) unsalted butter, cubed

 - 7-8 tablespoons ice water